-A business’ knowledge about how they want their product function may change depending on who will be using them; this means there could potentially always need another step between deciding what should go into each interface element (a process called “prototyping”) then actually building those designs as opposed to just designing something outright without ever getting feedback from customers.
+A business’ knowledge about how they want their product to function may change depending on who will be using them; this means there could potentially always need another step between deciding what should go into each interface element (a process called “prototyping”) and then actually building those designs as opposed to just designing something outright without ever getting feedback from customers.

 What Is a Prototype?

 The goal of a prototype is to test and validate ideas before sharing them with stakeholders.
 The result may be different from what you originally thought, but it’s important for designers (and everyone) involved in this process–from UX team members down through engineers on their teams to have access to real data about how our designs will perform when put into production conditions so that we can make adjustments along the way if needed!

 What is the Importance of prototyping in UI UX design?

 The prototyping process is a critical step in the UI/UX Design Process.
 It offers many benefits.